OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     We may use services provided by analytics companies to obtain information about website performance and how you use our mobile applications and other products and services.
 Go here for more information about the opt-outs made available by some of those vendors, and to make choices about participation.

+' + '6.
+These Choices and Controls also are available at www.att.com/yourchoices.

 ' + '